Renan-Netto/Queries_SQL_em_Banco_de_Dados_SQLite/README.md

 #### Declarações SQLs envolvidas

-Declarações: SELECT, FROM, WHERE, GROUP BY, ORDER BY, HAVING;
+- Declarações: SELECT, FROM, WHERE, GROUP BY, ORDER BY, HAVING;
-Funções de agragação: COUNT, SUM, MIN, MAX, AVG;
+- Funções de agregação: COUNT, SUM, MIN, MAX, AVG;
-Operadores: AND, OR, NOT.
+- Operadores: AND, OR, NOT.

 #### Linguagens e Pacotes Utilizados